jbattiato/kluster-pi/docs/03-clone-image-on-ssd.md

 download `rpi-clone` repo, as follows.
 Otherwise, you can skip the next 3 steps and continue from the 5th step onwards.

+NOTE: There's a script (`scripts/clone-root-to-ssd.sh`) which covers these steps as well, but my recommendation is to first gain confidence with the following commands by running them manually a couple of times.

 2. On host download `rpi-clone` compressed directory [from official GitHub repo](https://github.com/billw2/rpi-clone).

 3. Unzip it: